Quantcast

 During the menopausal transition, the body’s production of estrogen and progesterone, two hormones made by the ovaries, declines considerably.
 Moslow’s group held a screening of the film The M Factor” at the Community Synagogue in Sands Point on Nov.
 7.

-Tamsen Fadal and Joanne Lamarca Mathisen produced the film.
+Tamsen Fadal and Joanne LaMarca Mathisen produced the film.
 It sets out to confront the neglected menopause crisis, challenging societal and medical shortcomings, according to its creators.
 In addition, the producers have said they want to educate and empower women to seek proper healthcare support.

-After the screening, Mathisen participated in a questionnaire Moslow hosted with Dr. Evelina Grayver, an assistant professor of Cardiovascular Medicine at Donald and Barbara Zucker School of Medicine and a full-time physician in the Northwell Health System’s Division of Cardiology, Dr. Adrienne Mandelberger a gynecologic surgeon and menopause specialist and Laura Tetenbaum a social worker specializing in women’s mental health during life transitions.
+After the screening, Mathisen participated in a questionnaire Moslow hosted with Dr. Evelina Grayver, an assistant professor of Cardiovascular Medicine at Donald and Barbara Zucker School of Medicine and a full-time physician in the Northwell Health System’s Division of Cardiology, Dr. Adrienne Mandelberger a gynecologic surgeon and menopause specialist and Lauren Tetenbaum a social worker specializing in women’s mental health during life transitions.

 This is the first of what Moslow hopes will be many community events educating the public about menopause.
 Moslow acknowledged that the subject can be perceived as taboo sometimes.
 However, she still believes that it is vital to face the challenges of menopause head-on.